Featured Webinar: MISRA C++ 2023: Everything You Need to Know | Watch Now

 Increase Unit Testing ROI With Automatic Unit Test Creation

 Use the Parasoft Jtest automated unit test generation tool to boost your unit testing ROI.
 Read on to learn how to automate the tedious aspects of unit testing and reduce mocking complexity.

 Parasoft Jtest’s automatic unit test creation technology removes unit testing roadblocks, automating the mundane aspects of unit testing, including creation, isolation, mocking, and maintenance.

 Most development teams will agree that, although they don’t like it, unit testing is, in fact, extremely valuable.
 Despite the many tools that help with manual test creation, creating and maintaining unit tests still requires a lot of manual, time-consuming, often mind-numbing effort before adding business logic to a test.
-As such, despite having the intentions of great unit testing, development teams typically do the minimal amount of unit testing required, or skip it altogether.
+As such, despite having the intention of great unit testing, development teams typically do the minimal amount of unit testing required or skip it altogether.

 A recent customer survey revealed, somewhat expectedly, that test creation, mocking/isolation, and maintenance are key issues standing in the way of unit testing success.
 Figure 1 shows the results of this survey, showing the top concerns developers are identifying with unit testing in Java.